miniwinwm/miniwinwm/README.md

 See https://miniwinwm.wixsite.com/miniwinwm

+MiniWin contains the MiniWin window manager source code in C99.
+Builds for Windows, Linux and embedded devices.

+MCUXpresso contains project files and application specific source files for the example projects running on the LPC54628 dev board.

+TrueStudio contains project files and application specific source files for the example projects running on the STM32F429, STM32F407 dev boards and the Windows and Linux MiniWin simulators.

+MiniWinFile_Common contains platform independant files for an example application.
+Builds for Windows and Linux simulators and embedded platforms.

+MiniWinFixedWindows_Common contains platform independant files for an example application.
+Builds for Windows and Linux simulators and embedded platforms.

+MiniWinFreeRTOS_Common contains platform independant files for an example application.
+Builds for Windows and Linux simulators and embedded platforms.

+MiniWinSimple_Common contains platform independant files for an example appliocation.
+Builds for Windows and Linux simulators and embedded platforms.

+MiniWinTest_Common contains platform independant files for an example appliocation.
+Builds for Windows and Linux simulators and embedded platforms.

+MiniWinTTFonts_Common contains platform independant files for an example appliocation.
+Builds for Windows and Linux simulators and embedded platforms.

+In addition the MiniWin tools are build using TrueStudio and are found under the TrueStudio folder.
+These tools are...

 BMPConv24Colour is a tool to convert a 24 bits per pixel Windows .bmp file to a C99 source code file.
 Builds for Windows or Linux.

 BMPConvMono is a tool to convert a 2 bits per pixel Windows .bmp file to a C99 source code file.
 Builds for Windows or Linux.